JohnGu9/react-material-components-web/README.md

 - `childrenIndexes` is the index of child that should be render right now.
 The range is `0 <= value < itemCount`.
 Update when scrolling or size changing.
 - `ListViewBuilder` height should be set.
 It can change in real time.

+## Note

+`Icon` always comes with static icon font file (Material Design 2 use [material-icons](https://www.npmjs.com/package/material-icons) and Material Design 3 use [material-symbols](https://www.npmjs.com/package/material-symbols)).
+If you don't want to bundle the font file into your project build, do not import and use the `Icon` components.

+Check out https://fonts.google.com/icons for available icons.

+## Sass bundle issue \*

+Recently you may receive warning message from sass.
+Just set your project sass version to `1.77.6` (in `dependencies` or `devDependencies`).
+The Material Design 2 sass file will not be supported by sass 2.0.
+It has no effect on Material Design 3.

 ## Development requirement

-If you use `webpack`, it require `sass loader` to bundle [.scss] file into project (the project that come from "create-react-app" script already have `sass loader`).
+If you use [webpack](https://webpack.js.org), it require [sass loader](https://www.npmjs.com/package/sass-loader) to bundle [.scss] file into project (the project that come from "create-react-app" script already have [sass loader](https://www.npmjs.com/package/sass-loader)).

-If you use `vite`, nothing is required to do.
+If you use [vite](https://vite.dev), nothing is required to do.